Marathon-fan/newTech/SMACK/featureStore/readme.md

 • Modelers select features by name & join key.
 Offline & online pipelines autoconfigured
 ```

+## What are options to create feature store in Hadoop?

+Depends mostly on what you do next with your features and their size.
+Typically features are derived from **raw input stored on HDFS** and stored back to **HDFS,** with a **Hive table overlay** or a **Pig schema**.
+Next step is **model training** with **Spark or MapReduced** based program (RHadoop...).
+HBase might be used instead of HDFS.
+You have to consider iterating on your feature generation and updating your model with more recent information (and trimming off older input data too).
+We almost always partition the raw data by ingest date, and partition the features by batch id for tracking purposes.

 ## pipeline For Offline Training With Feature Store

 ![pipelineForOfflineTrainingWithFeatureStore](./pics/pipelineForOfflineTrainingWithFeatureStore.PNG)